Permafrost/Tundra/README.md

       the given [regular expression pattern] in each string value replaced with `$replacement`.

+* #### tundra.document.value:stringify

+  Converts all values in the given IData document to strings, except for the following classes, whose values will be recursively converted to strings:
+  IData, IData[], String[], String[][], and Object[].

+  * Inputs:
+    * `$document` is an IData document whose values are to be converted to strings.

+  * Outputs:
+    * `$document` is the given IData document with all values converted to strings.

 * #### tundra.document.value:trim

   Removes leading and trailing whitespace from all string values in the